 Help you retain knowledge, share knowledge, document knowledge and analysis and continuously improve your business processes.

-Making it easy for everyone to add their feedback or ideas how it could be improved is so important.
-The person using a process the most can offer so much knowledge on how to improve that process without even realising.
+Making it easy for everyone to add their feedback or ideas on how it could be improved is so important.
+The person using a process the most can offer so much knowledge on how to improve that process without even realising it.

-Key to using knowledge to help business thrive is that knowledge is easy to find.
+The key to using knowledge to help businesses thrive is that knowledge is easy to find.